syncfusion-content/blazor-docs/blazor/datagrid/aggregates.md

 ---
 layout: post
 title: Aggregates in Blazor DataGrid Component | Syncfusion
-description: Learn here all about Aggregates in Syncfusion Blazor DataGrid component and more.
+description: Checkout and learn here all about Aggregates in Syncfusion Blazor DataGrid component and much more details.
 platform: Blazor
 control: DataGrid
 documentation: ug